Top 10 Experiences

 - Provincial Parks where they have drive-in camping are generally open for camping from early May to late September.
 Check BC Parks listings for detailed opening and closing times

 - Prepare yourself for wildlife encounters.
-You can purchase bear bells at local shops
+You can purchase bear bells at local shops.
+Be bear smart

 - Because mosquitoes are a fact of life in the Interior of BC, you need to be prepared.
 Bring repellent and lightweight, long-sleeved clothing and netting for protection